andrewRowlinson/mplsoccer/docs/source/index.rst

 mplsoccer:

-1) draws 7 different pitch types by changing a single argument, which is useful as there isn't a standardised data format
+1) draws 9 different pitch types by changing a single argument, which is useful as there isn't a standardised data format
 2) extends matplotlib to plot heatmaps, (comet) lines, footballs and rotated markers
-3) flips the data coordinates when in a vertical orientation so you don’t need to remember to flip them
+3) flips the data coordinates when using VerticalPitch plotting methods so you don’t need to remember to flip them
 4) creates tidy dataframes for StatsBomb data, which is useful as most of the alternatives produce nested dataframes

 -------